 Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Artesian (or confined) aquifer: exist where the groundwater is bounded between layers of impermeable substances like clay or dense rock.
-When tapped by a well, water in confined aquifers is forced up, sometimes above the soil surface.
-This is how a flowing artesian well is formed.
+When tapped by a well, water in confined aquifers is forced up, sometimes above the land surface.

-Artesian well: A well tapping a confined aquifer.
-Water in the well rises above the top of the aquifer under artesian pressure, but does not necessarily reach the land surface; a flowing artesian well is a well in which the water level is above the land surface.
+Artesian well: A well tapping a confined (or artesian) aquifer.
+Water in the well rises above the top of the aquifer under artesian pressure, but does not necessarily reach the land surface.
+When a well in which the water level is above the land surface (see "Pontiometric surface"), a natural flow of water out of the well occurs.
+When water flows above the land surface the well is defined as a flowing artesian well.

 Cone of depression: The zone around a well in an unconfined aquifer that is normally saturated, but becomes unsaturated as a well is pumped, leaving an area where the water table dips down to form a cone shape.
 The shape of the cone is influenced by porosity and the water yield or pumping rate of the well.
 The land surface overlying the cone of depression is referred to as the area of influence.